11 Plants That Repel Roaches

 by Ivan Radic is licensed under CC BY 2.0

-The cucumber is a popular and versatile vegetable packed with essential nutrients and vitamins.
-But did you know that it can also help repel roaches?
+Cucumbers are popular and versatile vegetables packed with essential nutrients and vitamins.
+But did you know that they can also help repel roaches?

 The strong scent of cucumber can repel cockroaches and prevent them from infesting your home.